pgu/dojo-sample/README.md

  - overriding of libraries, with conflicting versions

 Thus, we will spend time only on the definition of what messages to exchange between the 2 applications.

-*But* this work can get done if the UX of what is expected from the Designer inside the Manager has been specified.
+*However* to achieve this goal, the UX of what is expected from the Designer inside the Manager must been specified first.